Something To Trust In

 Events of the last year underline for most an intense need to understand just what is going on in a world suddenly gone mad (if living in the US) or simply more mad (if living outside the US).
 We’re pressed to be more aware, pay more attention, be more vigilant.
 The telling question is: for what purpose – the purpose of understanding root causes of conflict and animosity between segments of the entire global community, or simply watching out for “the evil ones” and the next attack?
 For each of us the next steps are shaped by our answers, with quite different implications for the future.

-A sense of impending, and, by all government accounts, absolutely certain catastrophe from encounters with mundane everyday life leaves us with the worse, most distressing kind of intense fear – nonspecific and generalized.
+A sense of impending, and, by all government accounts, absolutely certain catastrophe from encounters with mundane everyday life leaves us with the worse, most distressing kind of intense anjxiety and fear – nonspecific and generalized.
 A resulting casualty is our tolerance for diversity, nuance, and multiplicity of perspectives.
 Anything and anyone different and out of the ordinary is suspect, even sinister.
 Out of this view and fueled by trepidation individuals can act toward others “not like us” in ways often quite contrary to their usual good self-concept.

 Fear can do that, especially the nonspecific, shadowy kind.
 The multitude of examples in our long human story would require a more extensive commentary than this, but fear of the unknown “Other” can be found deeply woven throughout our many and varied chronicles, with, paradoxically, no group enjoying immunity from the label.